Gas Bottle Refilling – LPG Gas Bottle Refill – How to Fill Gas Bottle

 LPG gas refill should only be done by trained technicians with proper PPE and clothing material

-Improper refilling or using unproven methods to fill up gas bottle can result in overfilled cylinders, which is a serious safety hazard.
+Improper gas bottle refilling or using unproven methods to fill gas bottle can result in overfilled cylinders, which is a serious safety hazard.

 The untrained person performing the gas bottle refill is also at risk of injury from cold burns due to escaping gas, burns from fire caused by static electricity or improper grounding or even an explosion.